 Recipe file created June 26, 2001.

-For a dry wine, rack in three weeks, and every three months for one year.
-Bottle.
+For a dry wine, Rack every three months for a year.

 |More Wine Recipes|

 Home -- Roxanne's Kitchen -- Wine Index -- Jeffrey Home Page -- Fun Links -- Contact Me